USS Thomas Hudner (DDG 116) Conducts Flight Operations

-A U.S. Navy Sailor, assigned to Arleigh Burke-class guided-missile destroyer USS Thomas Hudner (DDG 116), signals to an MH-60R Seahawk assigned to Helicopter Maritime Strike Squadron 50 while underway in the Caribbean Sea, Dec.
-21, 2025.
-U.S. military forces are deployed to the U.S. Southern Command area of responsibility in support of Operation SOUTHERN SPEAR, Department of War-directed operations, and the president’s priorities to disrupt illicit drug trafficking and protect the homeland.
+A U.S. Navy Sailor, assigned to the Arleigh Burke-class guided-missile destroyer, USS Thomas Hudner (DDG 116), stands aft lookout during flight deck operations while underway in th Caribbean Sea, Dec.
+23, 2025.
+U.S. military forces are deployed to the Caribbean in support of the U.S. Southern Command mission, Department of War-directed operations, and the president’s priorities to disrupt illicit drug trafficking and protect the homeland.
 (U.S. Navy photo)

 |Date Taken: